The Quince Cottage:

 This month, Ravensbourne Escape welcomes its newest luxury home into the fold – The Quince Cottage.
 This vibrant yellow, 1930s cottage sits on a scenic spur of the Great Dividing Range, boasting panoramic views across the Brisbane and Lockyer Valleys, onwards to Wivenhoe Dam, Mount Glorious, Mount Nebo and beyond.

-The Quince Cottage is our only offsite accommodation and is located just a few minutes’ drive from the entrance of Ravensbourne Escape.
+The Quince Cottage is our first offsite accommodation and is located just a few minutes’ drive from the entrance of Ravensbourne Escape.
 To celebrate our newest accommodation collaboration, we decided to interview the proud owners of this magnificent property and ask them a little bit more about this quirky, country cottage.

 RE: What made you fall in love with the property?